 Why F# could be the next mainstream programming language

-I wholeheartedly believe that F# could be the next, big mainstream programming language.
-At the very least it has a lot going for it—to wit:
+I believe that F# could be the next, big mainstream programming language.
+Why?
+Let’s look at the advantage of F#:

 - Seamless interoperability with .NET, which means you have access to a huge package and infrastructure ecosystem our of the box